-Why Omega 3 Fatty Acids Are Important In Pregnancy
+Pregnancy Nutrition: Omega 3 Fatty Acids

 What are Omega 3 Fatty Acids?

-So what do Omega 3 Fatty Acids do for pregnancy?
+What do Omega 3 Fatty Acids do for pregnancy?

-Not only can omega 3 fatty acids help a pregnant reduce her risk for developing things like pre-eclampsia, pre-term labor and even postpartum depression, but they can also help improve the baby’s vision and brain development.
+Not only can omega 3 fatty acids help a pregnant reduce her risk for developing things like pre-eclampsia, preterm labor and even postpartum depression, but they can also help improve the baby’s vision and brain development.
 That being said, it can be difficult to include omega 3 fatty acids in your diet as not all fish is safe to be consumed during pregnancy due to mercury or other chemical toxins that it may contain.

 Limit fish to 3 servings per week.

 Avoid eating these types of fish: Mackerel, shark, swordfish, tuna (except for canned light tuna) bass, pike, crab, tilefish, golden bass, and white/golden snapper.

 Do not fry fish when preparing.

 Some safe fish suggestions include:

 Salmon (canned or wild) limited to 3-4 oz each week.
 Salmon salad, salmon cakes, and grilled salmon steaks are all safe ways to prepare salmon.

 Canned light tuna can be consumed but limit is to about 3 oz only twice a week, this is best prepared in a tuna salad.

 Catfish can be baked, broiled or grilled and 3-4 oz up to twice a week is acceptable.

 Flounder and halibut, baked broiled or grilled is okay but no more than 3-4 oz per week.

 Sardines can be eaten on crackers limited to 2-3 oz. each week.

 Shrimp is okay if it is broiled, pan seared or grilled in quantities of 3-4 oz per week.

 Finally, trout is acceptable, 3-4 oz each week and it can be baked, broiled or grilled.

-You certainly do need more omega3 fatty acids then the limited amount of fish you are allowed will provide for you.
+You certainly do need more omega 3 fatty acids then the limited amount of fish you are allowed will provide for you.
 Here are some other suggestions for ways to intake omega 3 fatty acids during pregnancy.

 Flaxseed can be ground or milled into powder.
 It has a nutty flavor and blends well in oatmeal, yogurt, a casserole or even a salad.
 This is a fantastic way to include omega 3 fatty acids into your diet.
 You should have 1-2 tablespoons of ground flaxseed per day.